google/caliban/docs/getting_started/prerequisites.rst

 Prerequisites
 -------------

-Before you can install and use Caliban to manage your research workflows, you'll need a solid Cloud and Docker installation.
+Before you can use Caliban you'll need to install Docker and make sure your Python binary is up to date.
 Follow these steps to get set up.

 Python 3
 ^^^^^^^^